Cosys-Lab/Cosys-AirSim/docs/echo.md

-DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") DrawReflectedPoints       | Draw debug points in world where reflected points are captured by the sensor DrawReflectedLines        | Draw debug lines in world from reflected points to the sensor DrawInitialPoints         | Draw the points of the initial half sphere where the traces (rays) are cast DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle
+DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") DrawReflectedPoints       | Draw debug points in world where reflected points are captured by the sensor DrawReflectedLines        | Draw debug lines in world from reflected points to the sensor DrawReflectedPaths        | Draw debug lines for the full path of reflected points to the sensor DrawInitialPoints         | Draw the points of the initial half sphere where the traces (rays) are cast DrawBounceLines           | Draw lines of all bouncing reflections of the traces with their color depending on attenuation DrawSensor                | Draw the physical sensor in the world on the vehicle